jitsi/handbook/docs/devops-guide/docker.md

 before they can join a room.
 If guest access is not enabled, every user will need to authenticate before they can join.

-If authentication is enabled, once an authenticated user logged in, it is always logged in before the session timeout.You can set `ENABLE_AUTO_LOGIN=0` to disable this default auto login feature.
+If authentication is enabled, once an authenticated user logged in, it is always logged in before the session timeout.
+You can set `ENABLE_AUTO_LOGIN=0` to disable this default auto login feature or you can set `JICOFO_AUTH_LIFETIME` to limit the session lifetime.

 Variable | Description | Example
 --- | --- | ---